-The TPC will be responsible for developing and managing the business's Travel Plan.
+The TPC's will be responsible for developing and managing the business's Travel Plan.
 This will involve undertaking the staff surveys; target setting; identification and implementation of the detailed measures; marketing; monitoring and reporting to LCC.

 To maximise success of the Travel Plan it is important that they are initiated from first occupation of the development.

-Where possible, the TPC should be appointed prior to the new units becoming available.
+The TPC will ideally be appointed prior to the new units becoming available.
 If this is not possible, the TPC will be appointed and take the role up on occupation.